 - ESRC SAGE Research Group: Simulating Social Policy in an Ageing Society, jointly based at Southampton and LSE.
 Co-Director with J. Falkingham, Southampton (PI), P. Johnson (LSE) and K. Rake (Fawcett Society).

 - Nuffield Foundation Lifetime events and the incomes of the older population in the British, German, Swedish and American welfare states.
 M. Evandrou (PI) with J. Falkingham, Southampton, and P. Johnson, LSE.
 This project investigates inequalities in income amongst older people.
-The research uses a comparative framework and the cases of Britain, Germany, Sweden and the US are examined.
+The research used a comparative framework and the cases of Britain, Germany, Sweden and the US are examined.

 - ESRC Modelling Social Policy in an Ageing Europe M. Evandrou with J. Falkingham, Southampton, (PI), P. Johnson (LSE) and K. Rake, (Fawcett Society).
 The award was used to organise a major International Conference on Modelling Policy for an Ageing Europe.

 Centre for Research on Ageing Social Sciences University of Southampton Southampton SO17 1BJ United Kingdom

 Telephone: (023) 8059 4808